-When the Oppo Find X first got into our hands back in 2019, we were enthralled by its mechanised pop-up camera.
+When the Oppo Find X first got into our hands back in 2019, we were enthralled by its mechanized pop-up camera.
 Sure, it had been flawed in terms of future longevity thanks to the number of moving parts, but, hey, this was an exciting feature to ascertain during a phone – something that was becoming ever rarer within the world of same-old-same-old mobile phones.

 For the Find X2 sequel, here seen in its Proform, the pop-up camera is dead.
-Long live the punch-hole camera. which could not thrill and excite us to an equivalent extent, but ultimately makes greater long-term sense and provides Oppo with the chance to specialise in a stand-out feature: the screen, which is now a 120Hz OLED panel, very similar to the OnePlus 8 Pro.
+Long live the punch-hole camera. which could not thrill and excite us to an equivalent extent, but ultimately makes greater long-term sense and provides Oppo with the chance to specialize in a stand-out feature: the screen, which is now a 120Hz OLED panel, very similar to the OnePlus 8 Pro.

 So does the Find X2 Pro still thrill, or by removing its most out-there feature, does it lose a number of its X factor?

-Black (all ceramic rear finish): 164.9 x 74.4 x 8.8m; 207g
+Black (all-ceramic rear finish): 164.9 x 74.4 x 8.8m; 207g